SarahJay55/BasicGithubSteps/README.md

    <br>If you forget to fork, or if you fork but forget to clone FROM YOUR COPY you cannot push your changes to Github and save your progress.
    <br>Remember:
    <br>  git clone [url of the repo here]

+   DO A SILLY DANCE!

 # 3) Make your changes to the code and commit often
    Work on your project and remember to commit often.
    <br>Remember:
    <br> git status